Glasgow: Elections and representation

 Glasgow is represented in both the House of Commons in London, and the Scottish Parliament in Holyrood, Edinburgh.
 At Westminster, it is represented by seven Members of Parliament (MPs), all elected at least once every five years to represent individual constituencies, using the first-past-the-post system of voting.
-In Holyrood, Glasgow is represented by sixteen Members of the Scottish Parliament (MSPs), of whom nine are elected to represent individual constituencies once every four years using first-past-the-post, and seven are elected as additional regional members, by proportional representation.
+In Holyrood, Glasgow is represented by sixteen Members of the Scottish Parliament (MSPs).
+Nine are elected to represent individual constituencies once every five years using first-past-the-post.
+Seven are elected as additional regional members, by proportional representation.

 Since the 2021 Scottish Parliament election, Glasgow is represented at Holyrood by 9 Scottish National Party MSPs, 4 Labour MSPs, 2 Conservative MSPs and 1 Scottish Green MSP.
 In the European Parliament, the city formed part of the Scotland constituency, which elected six Members of the European Parliament (MEPs) prior to Brexit.

 Since Glasgow is covered and operates under two separate central governments, the Scottish Government and the UK Government, they determine various matters that Glasgow City Council is not responsible for.
 The Glasgow electoral region of the Scottish Parliament covers the Glasgow City council area, a north-western part of South Lanarkshire and a small eastern portion of Renfrewshire.
 It elects nine of the parliament's 73 first past the post constituency members and seven of the 56 additional members.
 Both kinds of member are known as Members of the Scottish Parliament (MSPs).
 The system of election is designed to produce a form of proportional representation.

-The first past the post seats were created in 1999 with the names and boundaries of then existing Westminster (House of Commons) constituencies.
-In 2005, the number of Westminster Members of Parliament (MPs) representing Scotland was cut to 59, with new constituencies being formed, while the existing number of MSPs was retained at Holyrood.